-In mid-June 2021 for the first call, in mid-October 2021 for the second call, and in October 2022 for the third call.
+Results will be communicated in early June 2022 for the first call, in early September 2022 for the second call, and in early July 2023 for the third call.

 You may begin your fellowship once you have signed your employment contract, namely:

-EPFL is located in the French‐speaking part of Switzerland (Suisse Romande), and most undergraduate teaching takes place in French.
-EPFL is also a high‐level international institution: research is primarily conducted in English, and a large number of Master and PhD courses are also taught in English.
-Knowledge of English is therefore a prerequisite for doctoral studies at EPFL.
-Although knowledge of French is not a prerequisite, we strongly encourage you to learn this language as it will make your life easier and richer.
-The language centre enables new students and employees to learn French quickly and free of charge.
-You may also attend courses to bring your level of English up to that required in international research.
+EPFL is located in the French‐speaking part of Switzerland, and most undergraduate teaching takes place in French.
+EPFL is also a renowned international institution: research is primarily conducted in English, and a large number of Master and PhD courses are also taught in English.
+Although knowledge of French is not a prerequisite, EPFLeaders4mpact fellows are strongly encouraged to learn this language as it will make their life easier and richer.
+The Language centre enables new students and employees to learn French quickly and free of charge.
+Fellows may also attend courses to bring their level of English up to that required in international research.
 Courses in German and Italian, Switzerland’s two other official languages, are also available.